An ode to Christophe Dugarry and his briefly wonderful time at Birmingham

-Christophe Dugarry was the odd one out for so many reasons at Birmingham City, but his short spell will forever be remembered by those that watched him play.
+Christophe Dugarry was the odd one out for so many reasons at Birmingham City, but his short spell at the club will forever be remembered by those that watched him play.

 Flair isn’t something readily associated with Birmingham.
 A city built on industry, the football club that bears its name is still drawn towards hard graft and wholehearted commitment above all else.
 Players like Olivier Tebily and Geoff Horsfield are considered cult heroes.